 Eurodollars: What Are They?

-To best explain what Eurodollars are we start with English language.
+To best explain what Eurodollars are we start with the English language.

 Sure you may have to strain your ears to understand Singlish in Singapore, and Texans have their own version of most everything …so why not English?
 Australians always sound like they’ve had too much to drink which is entirely possible, and at the speed that Kiwis talk it’s no wonder they were exiled to live in a land with more cattle than humans.
 Hell, even in the birthplace of the English language you’d be found scrunching your face, straining your ears and begging for sign language instead when conversing with a Geordie…and heaven forbid you find yourself in a pub full of drunken Glaswegians.